Toronto Sun: 20th century

 The Toronto Sun was originally published out of leased space at the Eclipse White Wear Company Building at 322 King Street West.
 In 1975, the newspaper moved into the Toronto Sun Building at 333 King Street East which was eventually expanded to six storeys to house all of the newspaper's operations.
 In 2010, the building was sold to property development company First Gulf, and the Sun consolidated its operations onto the second floor.
 It remained in the building until it relocated offices in 2016.

 In 1978, Toronto Sun Holdings and Toronto Sun Publishing were consolidated to form Sun Publishing.
 The corporation expanded its tabloid footprint, having established its second tabloid, the Edmonton Sun through a partnership agreement with Edmonton Sun Publishing in 1978.
 The Albertan was acquired in 1980 and made into the company's third tabloid, the Calgary Sun in 1980.

 In 1988, The Washington Post described the Sun as an example of tabloid journalism.

+The Toronto Sun has been criticized for some of the views published in its editorials and opinion columns in its first two decades.
+Historian Jamie Bradburn has cited the newspaper's historical treatment of apartheid-era South Africa, homosexuality, immigration, eugenics and the dictatorship of Augusto Pinochet, arguing that provocative conservative commentary had been a defining feature of the paper since its founding.
+He also noted that objectionable historical opinions were not unique to the Sun.
+A 1985 content analysis by the Urban Alliance on Race Relations of 200 columns and editorials published between 1978 and 1985 identified denigrating stereotypes of several racial and ethnic communities.

+The paper was also criticized for its treatment of LGBTQ rights and AIDS.
+Retrospective and scholarly accounts have cited its opposition to legal protections for gays and lesbians, its coverage of the 1981 Toronto bathhouse raids, and columns supporting the quarantine or isolation of people with AIDS.
+In 1985, a column by McKenzie Porter opposing Black majority rule in South Africa, together with a related editorial, prompted complaints from anti-apartheid and community organizations and proposals that the City of Toronto withdraw its advertising from the newspaper.
+Publisher Paul Godfrey said that the Sun opposed apartheid but defended Porter's right to express his views.
+The Ontario Press Council subsequently dismissed a complaint that the material promoted racism or wilfully spread hatred, upholding the newspaper's right to publish opinion while stating that publication did not necessarily indicate endorsement.